MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 - [Production environment estimated cost](https://azure.com/e/26f1165c5e9344a4bf814cfe6c85ed8d)
 - [Nonproduction environment estimated cost](https://azure.com/e/8a574d4811a74928b55956838db71093)

-The following table lists the principles of the reliable web app pattern.
-It includes the foundational Well-Architected Framework principles that form the foundation of all the Enterprise App Patterns.
-The table also highlights key feature of the pattern implementation.
+The following table lists the principles of the reliable web app pattern and the Well-Architected Framework principles of all the Enterprise App Patterns.
+The table also lists the technical details of the pattern implementation.

 | Pattern principles | Pattern implementation |
 | --- | --- |